Loupimo/OoTMMCombo-Tracker/README.md

 ## Side notes

+The program is not reading game memory.
+Therefore, it can't retreive items that have been collected without using the tracker.
-Master Quest is current not supported (same MM JP layouts).\
+Master Quest is currently not supported (same for MM JP layouts).\
-Playing in multi world is not recommended as they is no distinction of which world the collected is coming from.
+Playing in multi world is not recommended as there is no distinction of which world the collected item is coming from.

 # 📜 Licenses used in this project